wacncontent/CustomizeTool/output/articles/cdn/cdn-overview.md

 If you are an existing CDN customer, you can now manage your CDN endpoints through the [Windows Azure Management Portal](https://manage.windowsazure.cn).

->[AZURE.NOTE] Azure CDN has a separate [billing plan](http://www.microsoft.com/windowsazure/pricing/) from Azure Storage or Azure Cloud Services.
+>[AZURE.NOTE] Azure CDN has a separate [billing <!-- deleted by customization plan](http://www.microsoft.com/windowsazure/pricing/) --><!-- keep by customization: begin --> plan](http://www.windowsazure.cn/pricing/) <!-- keep by customization: end --> from Azure Storage or Azure Cloud Services.

 The CDN offers developers a global solution for delivering high-bandwidth content by caching the content at physical nodes across the world.
 For a current list of CDN node locations, see [Azure Content Delivery Network (CDN) POP Locations](http://msdn.microsoft.com/zh-cn/library/azure/gg680302.aspx).